chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

     - **Top**: Guarante **safety** of humans.
       - This is written **analytically** (e.g. a precise expression for the kinetic energy to minimize harm to people).
     - **Bottom**: _Comfort_ constraints and _progress_ goals.
-      - Can be **learnt** based on observed behavior (and also tend to be platform- and implementation- specific).
+      - Can be **learnt** based on observed behaviour (and also tend to be platform- and implementation- specific).
     - **Middle**: All the other priorities among rule groups
       - There are somehow **open for discussion**.
 - How to build a rulebook: